coredao-org/CoreDAO-Docs/docs/Dev-Guide/dapp-on-core.md

 ## Deploy and Interact with Smart Contract

-1. Before deploying your smart contract on the Core Chain, it is best advised to first run a series of tests making sure that the smart contract is working as desired.
+1. Before deploying your smart contract on Core, it is best advised to first run a series of tests making sure that the smart contract is working as desired.
 Refer to the detailed guide [here](https://docs.coredao.org/developer/develop-on-core/building-on-core/using-hardhat#contract-testing) for more details.

 2. Create a `scripts` folder in the root directory of your project.
 Inside this folder, create a file `deploy-and-call.js`; paste the following script into it.